tritonJS826/masters-way/mw-general-bff/apiAutogenerated/mw-general-bff/docs/MwGeneralBffInternalSchemasGenerateMetricsPayload.md

 ### NewMwGeneralBffInternalSchemasGenerateMetricsPayload

-`func NewMwGeneralBffInternalSchemasGenerateMetricsPayload(goalDescription string, metrics []string, wayName string, ) *MwGeneralBffInternalSchemasGenerateMetricsPayload`
+`func NewMwGeneralBffInternalSchemasGenerateMetricsPayload(goalDescription string, language string, metrics []string, wayName string, ) *MwGeneralBffInternalSchemasGenerateMetricsPayload`

 NewMwGeneralBffInternalSchemasGenerateMetricsPayload instantiates a new MwGeneralBffInternalSchemasGenerateMetricsPayload object
 This constructor will assign default values to properties that have it defined,